oobabooga/text-generation-webui/README.md

                to the same text box as the input.
 --chat         Launch the webui in chat mode.
 --cpu          Use the CPU to generate text.
---listen       Makes the webui reachable from your local network.
+--listen       Make the webui reachable from your local network.
 ```

 ## Presets